My PHP Development Environment

 Once you have a GitHub account, you need to create the so-called private/public key pair:

-• click on the Generate button and move randomly your mouse over the PuTTYGen window until the progress bar reaches the 100%
+Generatebutton and move randomly your mouse over the PuTTYGen window until the progress bar reaches the 100% - change the

 Please remark that you can re-create the public key from a private key you created before (the .ppk file): simply launch PuTTYgen and load that ppk file.